alimac/finding-the-entrance/README.md

 <!-- .element: class="heading" -->

 Note:
-- Add and remove words, like code
+- "Documentation is worth its weight in code."
-- Make things clear and easy to understand
+- All about adding and removing words, like code
-- Describe new features
+- Goal: make things clear and easy to understand